Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/ExistingProject.md

 These instructions assume starting with just the contents of `addons/`.
 This will be the case when installing the *plugin* version in the Godot Asset Library.

-1. Update the project’s main scene (if you skipped the installer step).
+1. Update the project’s main scene (if skipped during plugin install).

     1. Go to `Project > Project Settings… > General > Application > Run`.